 “This kind of revamp is part of the experience; nobody gets it right first time.
 These things can’t be done in a vacuum.
 And let’s not forget, artists are typically restless and inquisitive, and keen to move on to the next thing!

 “There are always reasons to put off gigs as well – ‘I’m not ready, I don’t have the right gear’ – that kind of thing, but the bottom line is you need a computer, a controller, and an audio interface; that’s it.

 “As far as software goes, you can use the ‘Lite’ version of a DAW that perhaps came bundled with your controller.
 Any developments or additions beyond that will be a matter of personal preferences, and experience gained over time, sometimes changes that only you will be aware of, while the audience are happy just to watch or dance.”

 Pushing the Envelop

-Halina’s live immersive audio is created using the L-ISA technology from the French company L-Acoustics (opens in new tab).
-The L-ISA Studio software suite allows the creation and testing of surround environments on headphones (opens in new tab) or speakers (opens in new tab) with macOS, in a portable format without the need for cumbersome and expensive hardware, with control over parameters such as pan, width, distance, and elevation.
+Halina’s live immersive audio is created using the L-ISA technology from the French company L-Acoustics.
+The L-ISA Studio software suite allows the creation and testing of surround environments on studio headphones or speakers with macOS, in a portable format without the need for cumbersome and expensive hardware, with control over parameters such as pan, width, distance, and elevation.